White Rabbit militia leader sentenced for domestic terrorism

 The group acquired and assembled four shotguns and assault rifles, some of which were fully automatic.
 These weapons and thermite were stored in a locked safe at the militia’s “office” in Clarence, Ill.

-Hari, McWhorter, Morris, and Johnson on November 7, 2017, planned to use a pipe bomb to set the Women’s Health Practice in Champaign, Illinois, on fire.
+Hari, McWhorter, Morris and Johnson on Nov.
+7, 2017, planned to use a pipe bomb to set the Women’s Health Practice in Champaign, Ill., on fire.
 However, the pipe bomb did not ignite and was safely recovered by law enforcement officers after a receptionist found it.

 Two times in December of the same year, they traveled to several Walmart stores throughout Illinois to rob them.
 The militia, under Hari’s approval, entered the stores with weapons and confronted cashiers.

-In January of 2018, Hari, McWhorter, and Morris attempted to sabotage railroad tracks near Effingham, Illinois, with a bomb.
+In January of 2018, Hari, McWhorter and Morris attempted to sabotage railroad tracks near Effingham, Ill., with a bomb.
 After the attempt, the group sent ransom emails demanding $190,000 in cryptocurrency or they would damage the railroad further.

 U.S. District Judge Michael M. Mihm found Hari’s crimes quite serious and wide-ranging and accepted the parties’ agreement of sentencing Hari to 14 years.